 When Function Meets Focal Point | The Latest in Range Hood Design

 Home trends are constantly changing; from lighting and hardware to wall coverings and flooring, changes in decor allow us to keep our homes looking fresh.
 One trend gaining traction is the use of the range hood as a design focal point in the kitchen.
-A unique and eye-catching hood can dictate the direction of a new kitchen remodel.
+A unique and eye-catching hood can dictate the direction of your kitchen remodeling.
 Whether you want to go big and bold or small and understated, there are no shortage of ideas to match any kitchen personality.

 Decide on design